gmikhail/android-notes/README.md

 ## Contribution

-Feel free to make improvements and fixes.
+Feel free to suggest improvements and fixes.
 Just stick with the KISS (keep it short and simple) principle.

 ## Credits